mcclure/emily/doc/manual.md

 Inside of a group or a closure, the scope may be different from that of the surrounding code.
 The scope will not change over the course of an executed statement (although the contents of the scope may change).

+Scopes in Emily are objects, which means they can have parents via object inheritance.
+If a scoped group encloses another scoped group in the code, the inner group's scope will have the outer group's scope as a parent.

 ## Sequencing

 All Emily values are functions; this means they map one value to one value, and evaluating the map may optionally have a side effect.
 The order evaluations (and thus, potentially, side effects) occur in is precise.